mhshuvoalways/weather-app-with-dom/README.md

-# JS WEATHER APP
+# JS Weather App

-This is a project template for Mern-Stack-Dynamic-Portfolio.
-It lives at https://js-weather-app-mhs.herokuapp.com
+This is a simple weather app with DOM.
+It lives at https://js-weather-app-with-dom-mhs.herokuapp.com

 ## Get started